JELGT2011/.dotfiles/README.md

 ![screenshot][pretend_busy]
 ![screenshot][clean]

-## Install
+## Usage

-Ensure you have rcp and yadr already installed.
+To install, clone the directory and run the `install.sh` script.
-Clone the directory and run the `install.sh` script.
+To update, just run the `update.sh` script.

 ## Attributions